 - With the microphone button (mic) you can record audio which will be embedded in the question directly.

 For each question, you need to define the maximum amount of points a student can earn for the question.
 For some question types you have additional options for points.

 Each question has extra options which can be enabled.
 The standard options for each question are mentioned below.
 You can find these options when you click on the three dots -icon in the top right corner of the question.

-- You can change the question type with one click on a button.
+You can change the question type by selecting Change question category.

 error_outline Question options may differ depending on the question type chosen.